 With there being so many options available, how do you know which ones to buy?

-- BURTON Women’s Gore-Tex Gloves
+- Burton Women’s Gore-Tex Gloves

-- BURTON Women’s Gore-Tex Mitton
+- Burton Women’s Gore-Tex Mitten

-The 3 Best Women’s Ski Gloves/Mittens
+Best Women’s Ski Gloves

 The distinguishing feature of this pair of gloves is that they designed for touchscreen control.
 So you can use your phone even with the glove on.
 It has Thermacore insulation to keep you warm on the coldest of days.
 Like all other gloves reviewed, they are waterproof, windproof and breathable.